-Cuyahoga Land Bank Charities Cuyahoga Land Bank Charities (CLBC) is a legally separate, non-profit organization, which provides supportive services to vulnerable populations, communities and the organizations who serve them.
+Cuyahoga Land Bank Charities Cuyahoga Land Bank Charities (CLBC) is a legally separate, non-profit organization, which provides supportive services to vulnerable populations, communities and the organizations who serve them and provides services in the areas of neighborhood stabilization, safety, community development and housing rehabilitation.
 The Corporation appoints the entirety of CLBC's Board of Directors.
 Because the Corporation appoints a voting majority of the CLBC's Board of Directors, the Corporation is able to impose its will on the operation of CLBC.
 As a result, CLBC will be reported as a blended component unit of the Corporation in accordance with Governmental Accounting Standards Board (GASB) Statement No. 14 as amended by GASB Statement No. 39.
 The Corporation provides financial support to CLBC.
 Financial statements can be obtained from Ronald Pavlovich, Cuyahoga County Land Reutilization Corporation, 812 Huron Road E, Suite 800, Cleveland, Ohio, 44115.